Research & Initiatives

 Thrust 1: Human Interactions and Air Quality Disparities

-Air pollution and air quality is does not impact all populations equally, and the disproportionate impacts are driven by political, economic, and social forces.
-We explore air pollution exposure disparities through the lenses of individual mobility [1,3], science communication, socioeconomics [4], historical political structures [5], and research equity [2] to support exposure mitigation and community resilience.
+Air pollution does not impact all populations equally, and the disproportionate impacts are driven by political, economic, and social forces.
+We explore air pollution exposure disparities through the lenses of individual mobility [1,4], science communication, socioeconomics [5], historical political structures [2,6], and research equity [3] to support exposure mitigation and community resilience.

 [4] Sasser, et al., JESEE, 2021